Moving Out, Growing In

 I’m only human after all, I can’t fix our broken world.
 But I can try my best to be happy and share that happiness with others to make our world suck just tiny bit less.

-Follow me with fraidycat, or an RSS reader, to be notified whenever I write something.
+Follow me with fraidycat to be notified whenever I write something.